-Annual Price to Annual Price to Annual Price to Annual Price to Achieve \$50,000 Achieve \$100,000 Achieve \$150,000 Achieve \$200,000 per evLY Gained per evLY Gained per evLY Gained per evLY Gained Imetelstat (Overall) \$84,500 \$ 98,900 \$113,000 \$ 128,000 evLYs: equal value of life years to the disease trajectory as well as the treatment effect.
+Annual Price to Annual Price to Annual Price to Annual Price to Achieve \$50,000 Achieve \$100,000 Achieve \$150,000 Achieve \$200,000 per evLY Gained per evLY Gained per evLY Gained per evLY Gained Imetelstat (Overall) \$84,500 \$ 98,900 \$113,000 \$ 128,000 evLYs: equal value of life years proportions at baseline, although there is expected to be movement between the two groups due to the disease trajectory as well as the treatment effect.
 We explored a reduction in transfusion burden using minor hematological improvement-erythroid response statistics in a scenario analysis, however we did not have any data to model any increase due to the disease trajectory.
 Statistics on the number of units transfused for the transfusion dependent patients were only provided for the overall imetelstat population and not by transfusion burden or ring sideroblast status.
-Transfusions contributed a significant amount to overall costs based on average numbers of five and seven transfusions for low and high burden respectively, but these estimates are uncertain because of limited data on the distribution of transfusion volume.
+Transfusions contributed a significant amount to overall costs based on average numbers of five and seven transfused units over an 8-week period for low and high burden respectively, but these estimates are uncertain because of limited data on the distribution of transfusion volume.